Where should I invest £100,000 to generate income?

 So how do you build a fund portfolio to produce an income?
 What sort of income can you expect?

-The other alternative is to build a portfolio of funds yourself that can each produce an income.
+You may decide to build a portfolio of funds yourself that can each produce an income.
 This could be a mixture of income-producing bond funds and/or equity income funds.
 If you want your income to grow over time and keep pace with inflation then I would suggest investing in a range of equity income funds.

 The key is to build a collection of equity income funds that invest in the UK and globally that have a strong track record of not only paying out dividends but also growing these payouts year after year.
 Historically the information required to build such a portfolio has not been readily available which is why I produce it for 80-20 Investor members.
 You can read more about how to build the perfect income portfolio.